Picolin64/picolin64.github.io/README.md

 3. In the GitHub repo, go to the Settings tab, then Pages menu and select "gh-pages" as the branch the site will be built.
 Save changes.
 4. Wait for deploy.

-You need to follow steps 1 and 2 everytime you make any changes.
+You need to follow steps 1 and 2 every time you make any changes.
 Step 3 only needs to be done once for the first deployment.

+## To do

+- Implement English language.
+- Add navigation menu for page sections.
+- Add navigation menu for writeups grouped according to their respective platform.
+- Add tags to pages.
+- Implement a search bar.